 Confidential containers on Azure

-Confidential containers provide a set of features and capabilities to further secure your standard container workloads to achieve higher data security by running them in a Trusted Execution Environment (TEE).
-Azure offers a portfolio of capabilities through different confidential container options as discussed below.
+Confidential containers provide a set of features and capabilities to further secure your standard container workloads to achieve higher data security, data privacy and runtime code integrity goals.
+Confidential containers run in a hardware backed Trusted Execution Environment (TEE) that provide intrinsic capabilities like data integrity, data confidentiality and code integrity.
+Azure offers a portfolio of capabilities through different confidential container service options as discussed below.

 Confidential containers on Azure run within an enclave-based TEE or VM based TEE environments.
 Both deployment models help achieve high-isolation and memory encryption through hardware-based assurances.
-Confidential computing can enhance your deployment security posture in Azure cloud by protecting your memory space through encryption.
+Confidential computing can help you with your zero trust deployment security posture in Azure cloud by protecting your memory space through encryption.

 Below are the qualities of confidential containers: